davilopez/task_mario_castillo/README.md

 -   If anything is unclear don't hesitate to contact us

 ## Design decisions and feedback
+Based on Task 3 description, it is not very clear if the filter should be commuted or should apply only to one column.
+I choose to clear any filter when the focus is lost, this way the table will behave as expected.
+Also the behavior of the filter inputs are unclear.
+Right now when the filter fields are updated it renders the complete table again.
+It would be ideal to create a row component to render in this situation instead of the complete application.

 As I'm not allowed to add any additional library, I will be able to check only if the table is rendered.
 Also to perform this tasks I would suggest to use any standard library such as ag-Grid to ease the process.

 Due to connectivity issues I couldn't commit changes until Sunday late.

-Note: I have experience using Jasmine instead of JEST, and I'm also experienced using NPM and not Yarn.
+I don't think this test can measure all my knowledge on Javascript, React or any other related framework.
+Neither my skills for testing applications.
+Please feel free to discuss with me anything related to this decisions.
+I have experience using Jasmine instead of JEST, and I'm also experienced using NPM and not Yarn.
 However this is a minor issue for me, most of the work is based in React and not on setting up the project.